Shikshita1/Download-too-many-files-from-gdrive/README.md

 1. Go to Google Cloud Console
 2. Go to Google Drive APIs and Services
 3. Register an app using Oauth Consent Screen
-4. Get Credentials in the form of .json file
+4. Get Credentials in the form of .json file (credentials.json).
+Add this file in the same folder where your code is located.
+5. You might have to add yourself as a test user inside 'Audience' of OAuth Consent Screen.
-5. Run this code after installing necessary dependencies.
+6. Run this code after installing necessary dependencies.

 *Create a new python 3.11 environment and install the following: